 Constructed entirely from bamboo (plus some twisted wire to hold it together) it’s strong enough to take the weight of a small car.
 The bridge is rebuilt by hand from scratch at the beginning of every dry season (usually around December), then dismantled and stored away just before the wet season in June.
-This prevents it from being washed away by high waters in the middle of wet season.
+This prevents it from being washed away by high waters in the middle of the wet season.

-Despite this, it actually turned out to be one of the highlights of my visit to Kampong Cham, slightly scary but exhilarating.
-It seems that, that 2016 – 2017 build of the Koh Paen Bridge would be the last as it was due to be replaced soon with a permanent concrete version.
-I’m really happy I got to experience the longest bamboo bridge in the world before that happens.
+|UPDATE 2018: It seems that, that the 2016 – 2017 build of the Koh Paen Bridge was last as it was replaced soon after with a permanent concrete version.
+I’m really happy I got to experience the longest bamboo bridge in the world before that happened. |

 Koh Paen Island

 Linked to the southern reaches of Kampong Cham by the intricate Koh Paen Bamboo Bridge, this island is really a very large village.
 It consists of many Khmer and Cham households whose main activities are agriculture and fishing.

-The best way to explore it is by bike (although you could do it by foot if you give yourself enough time).
+The best way to explore Koh Paen Island is by bike (although you could do it by foot if you give yourself enough time).
 Cycle through the village, past hidden pagodas and vibrant paddy fields.
 The locals smile as they go about their daily business and the friendly children will call ‘Hello’ after you or hi-five you as you cycle past.
 Most of the roads are concrete and lined with attractive wooden stilt houses, vegetable gardens, and fruit trees.
 Jackfruit, bananas, pineapple, pomelo, mangoes, coconuts, you name it!

 Many of the families set up little stalls outside selling some of their produce.
-Nearly all the households have some kind of poultry or livestock, so cows, buffaloes, chickens, cats and dogs wander about freely, and an occasional horse and cart passes by.
+Nearly all the households have some kind of poultry or livestock, so cows, buffaloes, chickens, cats and dogs wander about freely, and an occasional horse and cart pass by.